cjmartin/launchcalendar.org/_posts/2025-05-13-falcon-9-starlink-group-15-4.md

     type:
       - youtube
       - video
+      - news
     source: youtube
     url: 'https://www.youtube.com/watch?v=Uoly7KSyT7k'
     video_id: Uoly7KSyT7k
 images: []
 ---
-SpaceX launched the Falcon 9 Starlink Group 15-4 mission from SLC-4E at Vandenberg Space Force Base on May 13, 2025 at 01:15 UTC (6:15 p.m.
-PDT, May 12).
-The launch deployed 26 Starlink satellites to low-Earth orbit using Falcon 9 booster B1088-6, which successfully landed on the 'Of Course I Still Love You' droneship.
-This marked the booster’s sixth flight after supporting missions such as NROL-126 and SPHEREx.
-It was the 56th Falcon 9 flight of 2025, with 39 dedicated to Starlink launches.
-Residents in the region may have heard sonic booms as the rocket launched.
-Coverage was available via official SpaceX channels and media outlets.
+SpaceX completed the Starlink Group 15-4 mission with Falcon 9 from Vandenberg SFB on May 13, 2025 at 01:15 UTC (6:15 p.m.
+PDT, May 12), deploying 26 satellites into a 267 x 279 km low-Earth orbit inclined at 70.01°.
+The rocket flew a southeast trajectory and booster B1088-6 landed on 'Of Course I Still Love You.'
+This was the 56th Falcon 9 flight of 2025 and the third Starlink Group 15 launch from Vandenberg, with extensive media and SpaceX coverage of the event.